 Dragon co-created Citizens of the World Charter Schools, a network of schools that offers a rigorous learning experience for students from all backgrounds.
 The network’s mission is to impact and expand the conversation about what an excellent education contains, requires, and accomplishes.
 The network has schools in Los Angeles, Kansas City, and New York.

-After graduating with her M.A. in teaching, with a specialization in National Board Certification, her deep desire for ensuring students and families from marginalized communities were centered in the truest sense led her to coaching corps members in the Mississippi Delta.
+Jamie's work for justice began in 2003 through activism for voters’ rights, prisoners’ rights, and economic justice.
+In 2007, she moved her efforts to the classroom.
+After graduating with her M.A. in teaching, with a specialization in National Board Certification, Jamie's deep desire for ensuring students and families from marginalized communities were centered in the truest sense led her to coaching corps members in the Mississippi Delta.
 Jamie's work then expanded to include designing, facilitating, and training facilitators on diversity and inclusiveness curriculums.
 She spearheaded the vision and pilots for Pre-Corps Development in Teach For America, including the Education for Justice Pre-Corps Pilot Program.
 Jamie also leads decolonization work for people of color, particularly women, and is active in Dallas justice circles.

 Jonathan Johnson (Greater New Orleans–Louisiana Delta ’10) began his career teaching 8th grade social studies at KIPP Central City Academy in New Orleans.
 While a teacher, 83 percent of Jonathan’s students achieved a passing score on the 8th grade test when the average passage rate was 57 percent in his district.